imarcom/laravel-changelog/README.md

 # Laravel ChangeLog
-A Laravel 5 package to create change-logs.
+A Laravel 5 package to create markdown change-logs.

+This allow to create individual changelog files which will be merged into a single file or even outputted in console or in application code for display.

 ## Installation